Space Management and Allocation Policy

 - University space needs are evaluated in the context of traditional quantitative and functional considerations.
 Space standards will be used to gauge space needs.
 For example, course enrollments, contact hours, staffing levels, etc. are some of the factors used in space need assessments.
 General space standards exist for various types of space.

 - Responsibility for assignment and reassignment of space will generally follow divisional, college and departmental organizational hierarchies.
-While any and all space assignments are subject to change based on the authority of the President, the ability to assign and reassign space is delegated to the Provost, Vice Presidents, and the Director of Athletics for their respective colleges, departments and programs.
+While any and all space assignments are subject to change based on the authority of the Provost, the ability to assign and reassign space is delegated to the Provost, Vice President, and the Director of Athletics for their respective colleges, departments and programs.
 This authority, which is contingent on compliance with applicable space guidelines and standards, provides flexibility to the Deans and Administrative Heads to address the space needs of their respective units.

-- Oversight for development and implementation of space management policies is the joint responsibility of the Space Advisory Committee and Facilities Development & Operations' operational unit, Planning, Design and Construction.
+- Oversight for development and implementation of space management policies is the joint responsibility of the Space Advisory Committee and Facilities Development & Operations' operational unit -- Planning, Design and Construction.

 Space Advisory Committee